 1. Can You Borrow Less?

 If you're still repaying student loans from your college days, you know how long this debt can stick with you—and you might want your child to avoid a similar fate.
 To do this, be sure he or she explores all free aid sources before looking into student loans.
-Check out Salt's scholarship search tool, and speak with the college's financial aid office and high school's guidance counselor about scholarships your child may be eligible for.
+Check out an online scholarship search engine, and speak with the college's financial aid office and high school's guidance counselor about scholarships your child may be eligible for.

 If scholarships don't get the tuition balance down to zero, see if the school offers an interest-free tuition payment plan.
 (Be sure to ask about any other fees associated with this plan as well.)
 This option may be good for families that can't pay the full balance at once but know they can afford a specific amount per month.